nanc-in-a-can/canon-generator/readme.md

 # Nanc-in-a-can Canon Generator

 Nanc-in-a-can Canon Generator is a series of sc files that can be used to produce temporal canons as the ones created by Conlon Nancarrow.
-The files are 7 and mostly contain a function each, 2 of them contain `SynthDefs`.
-The functions `~makeConvCanon` and `~makeDivCanon` are the core of the program, however, two other auxiliary functions have been added to aid the creation of melodies, transposition patterns and tempos.
-The function `~makeVisualization` generates a visual timeline for each canon and plays it back.
+The files are 7 and mostly contain a function each, 1 of them contains `SynthDefs`.
+The functions `~convCanon` and `~divCanon` are the core of the program, however, three other auxiliary functions have been added to aid the creation of melodies, transposition patterns and tempos.
+The function `~visualization` generates a visual timeline for each canon and plays it back.
 The function `~instrument` produces `Pbinds` for each of the canon's voices.
+Finally there is a init file that compiles all the functions and modules design for it to run.

 ## Installation
 ### Using git